isometry/platform-health/pkg/provider/tls/README.md

 ## Configuration

-The TLS Provider is configured through the platform-health server's configuration file, with list of instances under the `tls` key.
+The TLS Provider is configured through the platform-health server's configuration file.
+Each instance is defined with its name as the YAML key.

-* `name` (required): The name of the TLS service instance, used to identify the service in the health reports.
+* `type` (required): Must be `tls`.
 * `host` (required): The hostname or IP address of the TLS service to monitor.
 * `port` (default: 443): The port number of the TLS service to monitor.
 * `timeout` (default: 1s): The maximum time to wait for a connection to be established before timing out.